Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 ## Step-by-Step Process

 1. **Creating the Agent Policy**:
    - I logged into the **Elasticsearch** Ib GUI and navigated to **Fleet** under the management tab.
-From there, I created a new agent policy called **mydfir-linux-policy** to manage the logs coming from our SSH server.
+From there, I created a new agent policy called **SOC1-linux-policy** to manage the logs coming from our SSH server.
    - This policy ensures that authentication logs from the **/var/log/auth.log** file on the Ubuntu server are sent to Elasticsearch for centralized analysis.

 2. **Enrolling the SSH Server into Fleet**: